Witty-Wizard/Solder-Reflow-Plate-Hardware/README.md

 And so, this nerd bestows upon the world his project, fully open-source and hackable.
 Here's hoping that it may be used to develop skills, build custom circuit boards, and make quality designs possible to all!

-## Purchase

-- Register your email address at [www.solderreflowplate.co.uk](https://www.solderreflowplate.co.uk) to know when it is available to buy!
-- There is a worldwide shortage of ATmega328p Microcontrollers.
-I'm currently working on a small redesign for a more readily available chip.
-- Purchase will be available soon!

 ## License

 All parts of this project are covered by a [MIT license](LICENSE).
-That means it is entirely open-source, so you get access to everything! (just without warranty or liability) Feel free to download, customise, hack, and commercialise to your nerdy heart's content.
+That means it is entirely open-source, so you get access to everything! (just without warranty or liability)

-Want the **easy** life?!
-**Purchase** the default design above!
-Its fully functional, cheaper than customising, and helps to feed the creator's caffeine addiction 🙃